Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Sparse Feature Learning with Constructive Feedback

 To learn a symmetric PSD matrix, learner needs at most $p(p+1)/2$ constraints for linear programming corresponding to the number of degrees of freedom.
 So, the first question is are there pathological cases of feature matrices in $\cM_{\sf{F}}$ which would require at least $p(p+1)/2$ many triplet feedbacks in \algoref{alg: main}.
 This indeed is the case, if a target matrix $\pphi^* \in \symmp$ is full rank.

 In the following proposition proven in \appref{app: worstcase}, we show a strong lower bound on the worst-case $\pphi^*$ that turns out to be of order $\Omega(p^2)$.

-\begin{proposition} In the constructive setting, the worst-case feedback complexity of the class $\cM_{\sf{F}}$ with general activations is at the least $\paren{\frac{p(p+1)}{2} - 1}$. \end{proposition} \begin{proof}[Proof Outline] As discussed in \eqnref{eq: redsol} and \eqnref{eq: orthosat}, for a full-rank feature matrix $\pphi^* \in \cM_{\sf{F}}$, the span of any feedback set $\cF$, i.e., $\sn{\curlybracket{xx^{\top} - yy^{\top}}_{(x,y) \in \cF}}$, must lie within the orthogonal complement $\mathcal{O}_{\pphi^*}$ of $\pphi^*$ in the space of symmetric matrices $\symm$.
+\begin{proposition} In the constructive setting, the worst-case feedback complexity of the class $\cM_{\sf{F}}$ with general activations is at the least $\paren{p(p+1)/2 - 1}$. \end{proposition} \begin{proof}[Proof Outline] As discussed in \eqnref{eq: redsol} and \eqnref{eq: orthosat}, for a full-rank feature matrix $\pphi^* \in \cM_{\sf{F}}$, the span of any feedback set $\cF$, i.e., $\sn{\curlybracket{xx^{\top} - yy^{\top}}_{(x,y) \in \cF}}$, must lie within the orthogonal complement $\mathcal{O}_{\pphi^*}$ of $\pphi^*$ in the space of symmetric matrices $\symm$.
 Conversely, if $\pphi^*$ has full rank, then $\mathcal{O}_{\pphi^*}$ is contained within this span.
-This necessary condition requires the feedback set to have a size of at least $\frac{p(p+1)}{2} - 1$, given that $\dim(\symm) = \frac{p(p+1)}{2}$. \end{proof} Since the worst-case bounds are pessimistic for oblivious learning of \eqnref{eq: redsol} a general question is how feedback complexity varies over the feature model $\maha$.
-In the following subsection, we study the feedback complexity for feature model based on the rank of the underlying matrix, showing that the bounds can be drastically reduced.
+This necessary condition requires the feedback set to have a size of at least $\frac{p(p+1)}{2} - 1$, given that $\dim(\symm) = \frac{p(p+1)}{2}$. \end{proof} Since the worst-case bound is pessimistic for oblivious learning of \eqnref{eq: redsol} a general question is how feedback complexity varies over the feature model $\maha$.
+Now, we study the feedback complexity for feature model based on the rank of the matrix, showing that the bounds can be drastically reduced.